CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

    iterate over the DCD extension's "extensions" field, replacing the criticality and/or extension value of each identified extension in the Base Certificate.
-8. Replace the value of the signatureValue field of the Base Certificate with the value of the DCD extension's signatureValue field.
+8. Replace the value of the signature field of the Base Certificate with the value of the DCD extension's signatureValue field.

 # Delta certificate request content and semantics {#dcr-attribute}